AdobeDocs/analytics.en/help/import/data-connectors/dfa-data-connector-analytics/dfa-integration-features.md

 ## SearchCenter De-Duplication {#section-f809b3bb5e5142aa8ff89bcd5f0d0e49}

 The DFA integration is now Adobe SearchCenter aware.
-By enabling SearchCenter de-duplication via the Data Connectors wizard, search driven visitors will not cause data to be pulled from DFA’s Floodlight Server, and *`s.campaign`* will not be filled in by DFA, thus allowing SearchCenter to populate it.
+By enabling SearchCenter de-duplication via the Data Connectors wizard, search driven visitors will not cause data to be pulled from DFA's Floodlight Server, and *`s.campaign`* will not be filled in by DFA, thus allowing SearchCenter to populate it.
 Also, DFA and SearchCenter now populate de-duplication values into the variables for each product.

 The list below outlines the logic that is enabled when SearchCenter de-duplication is enabled:

 If **[!UICONTROL DFA]** > **[!UICONTROL SearchCenter deduplication]** is selected in the wizard:

-* In the case of a DFA click-through, the integration will populate the string “DFA Clickthrough” to the configured SCM eVar.
+* In the case of a DFA click-through, the integration will populate the string "DFA Clickthrough" to the configured SCM eVar.
-* In the case of a DFA view-through, the integration will populate the string “DFA Viewthrough” to the SCM eVar.
+* In the case of a DFA view-through, the integration will populate the string "DFA Viewthrough" to the SCM eVar.

 If **[!UICONTROL SearchCenter]** > **[!UICONTROL DFA deduplication]** is selected in the wizard:

-* In the case of a DFA view-through, the integration will populate the string “DFA Viewthrough” to the SCM eVar.
+* In the case of a DFA view-through, the integration will populate the string "DFA Viewthrough" to the SCM eVar.

->[!NOTE]
->
->If SearchCenter > DFA de-duplication is enabled and the SearchCenter query string parameter is set, the visit will not be considered for DFA processing.
+> [!NOTE] If SearchCenter > DFA de-duplication is enabled and the SearchCenter query string parameter is set, the visit will not be considered for DFA processing.
 This means that the SearchCenter query string parameter should be different from the DFA click-through parameter, and no Display ads should set the SearchCenter query string parameter.